Sanjjjayyy/Pytorch_Assignments/README.md

-# PyTorch Assignment Repository
+# PyTorch Assignments

-This is a PyTorch assignment repository for practicing and learning purposes.
+This is a PyTorch assignments repository for practicing and learning purposes.

 ## Assignments